ThoughtWorksInc/voter-service/Candidate_Instructions.md

 openssl rsautl -decrypt -inkey ~/.ssh/id_rsa -in encrypted_credentials.csv -out credentials.csv
 ```

+**PLEASE SAFEGUARD YOUR AWS CREDENTIALS**

+## Randomized User ID

+To conceal your identity from other candidates on AWS, ThoughtWorks has generated a random user ID (i.e. `USER_C982F9C1D628`).
+You should tag your AWS infrastructure with this user ID.

 ## Using Credentials for AWS CLI

-You will need your user's credentials to access the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/).
+You will need your user credentials to access the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/).
 Best practice strongly suggests you set required AWS user credentials as local environment variables.
 For example, you can [source](http://stackoverflow.com/a/5228470/580268) these values, using a `.env` file.
 For example (replace with your credentials):

 ```bash
 cat USER_C982F9C1D628.env